 Do you want to become a learning organisation?
 The simple advice was to start writing up lessons learned.

-We also discussed missing governance around finding subject matter experts and how to ensure that content remains valid and trustworthy.
+We also discussed missing governance around finding subject matter experts and how to ensure that content becomes validated and remains valid and trustworthy.

 Making it a productive workplace

 The final session was by Casper van Amelsvoort from Rabobank, who shared how they work to increase productivity, collaboration and agility.

 Shadow IT might be great for productivity, but what about governance, training and security?
 Casper offered this advice on how to deal with it:

 Discussions in this session focused on trying to achieve 2 major objectives:

 - Speeding up innovation while staying in control